saad0510/intelligent-autocompletion/README.md

 As mentioned above, we have used trie data structure to store the tokens instead of a linked list.
-The reason is obvious, tries have very low searching complexity.
+The reason is simple, tries have very low searching complexity.
 If _n_ is the length of string to search, then the complexity will be _O(n)_ .